Aethalides/mysql-qtools/README.md

 Finally in the fifth column a `G` is printed inside square brackets for those accounts that have a `GRANT OPTION`, or a dot for those that are without this privilege.

+# Others
+There are more tools, but I haven't finished writing the docs yet :p